Exabyte-io/documentation/docs/getting-started/ui-overview.md

 Alternative, in-browser, access to your Exabyte.io account.

 ## Invite a friend
 You both will get $10 credit when registration request is approved.
+Find out how in the [Refer a friend page](/collaboration/invite-friends.md)